-Orange Business Services, for example, runs an MSI readiness assessment that provides enterprises with an estimated maturity level of their organizations centered on technology, people, and processes.
+Orange Business, for example, runs an MSI readiness assessment that provides enterprises with an estimated maturity level of their organizations centered on technology, people, and processes.
 They can recommend Information Technology Service Management (ITSM) improvements through workshops, data collection, and assessment questionnaires.

 Why Orange may be the SIAM provider for you

-Orange Business Services is mentioned in the 2021 Gartner Market Guide for Service Integration and Management Services:
+Orange Business is mentioned in the 2021 Gartner Market Guide for Service Integration and Management Services:

 We believe, its extensive telco experience enables it to efficiently integrate the most complex digital ecosystems and connect them to Orange teams.
 It can provide a full range of IT service management (ITSM) and monitoring tools along with the ServiceNow workflow automation platform.

 Orange works across industries, offering up consultancy, transition, managed services, and a build-operate, transfer model.
 It works with a wide range of providers, including cloud computing, network, collaboration, mobility, security, and IoT; because it is vendor agnostic, customers choose best-in-breed solutions.

 As well as driving efficiencies, decreasing complexities, standardizing governance, and reducing costs, Orange also looks to SIAM to provide improved agility-driven transformation for its customers.

 SIAM is the answer to better managing IT estate complexity